 The Magnuson-Moss law covers a variety of products, including new and certified pre-owned vehicles and major appliances such as:

-Magnuson-Moss Is Different from State Lemon Laws
+Magnuson-Moss Is Different Than State Lemon Laws

 Magnuson-Moss is a federal law and therefore is not to be confused with state lemon laws, which vary by state and apply only to defective vehicles such as automobiles, trucks, SUVs, and motorcycles.

-Despite the different state-level laws, there are generally some basic criteria for what makes a vehicle a “lemon.”
-The new vehicle must have a substantial defect, covered by a warranty, that showed up within a certain period of time or mileage after you purchased the vehicle – and which could not be fixed after a reasonable number of attempts to repair it.
+Despite the different state-level laws, there are generally basic criteria for what makes a vehicle a "lemon."
+The new vehicle must have a substantial defect, covered by a warranty, that showed up within a certain period of time or mileage after you purchased the vehicle — and which could not be fixed after a reasonable number of attempts to repair it.

-Grounds for a Breach-of-Warranty Lawsuit
+Grounds for a Breach of Warranty Lawsuit

 The Magnuson-Moss Warranty Act helps consumers who have tried to repair their product multiple times within the terms of their warranty.
 If the product persists as defective after multiple unsuccessful repairs, the warranty is considered breached and the consumer is able to receive either a replacement or a full refund.